dangoor/brackets-kitchen-sink/README.md

 * New functionality is typically driven off the top-level menu for the extension.
 If your example is command driven, add a submenu item to the main extension menu.
 * Code should be well documented.
-* Code should be reasonably free of Linting problems.
+* Code should be free of Linting problems.
+Please edit the jslint directives if needed.
+* Only use current Brackets APIs.
+Consider submitting a new PR if you know your prior contribution has been altered by a Brackets API change.
 * If your example demonstrates specific text formatting, consider including a sample document which you load with appropriate text/code that illustrates your example.
 * Make sure any code you do not own the copyright to is properly attrbuted and/or complies with the license of the source.

-**Note**: the extension is only a barebones clone of the "Hello World" example from the Brackets website... *for now*.
+**Note**: the extension is only just a beginning and doesn't have many examples... *for now*.
 Until it has a little more *meat* I am not going to upload it to the Brackets Extension Registry.
 In the meantime you can import the extension into Brackets from URL:

 1. Open `Extension Manager` in Brackets
 1. Click the `Import from URL...` button in the lower-left corner